Calculate Your Pool Volume

 Kidney or Irregular Shapes

-There are two methods used to calculate the capacity of irregular shapes.
-First, you can imagine the pool as a combination of smaller, regular shapes.
+Two methods are used to calculate the capacity of irregular shapes.
+First, imagine the pool as a combination of smaller, regular shapes.
 Add these volumes together to determine the total capacity.

 0.45 x (A+B) x length x average depth x 7.5 = volume (in gallons)